slowernews/wisdom-tldr/README.md

 > *'Stress is caused by giving a fuck.'*

 <!--
-> *'Financial health is just as important as physical health.'*
+> *'Financial health is just as important as physical health.'*7

+nothing feels as good as having a ‘fuck you’ fund.
  -->

 <a id="on-being-relaxed"></a>The more relaxed you are, the better you are at everything.